AppFair/appfair.github.io/index.md

 All your code, however, must reside in the SPM package itself, which is your `/App/` fork's `Sources/App/` folder.

 Do not edit the `project.xcodeproj` folder directly since it doesn't reference the swift package folder, and thus cannot build on its own without the surrounding workspace.
-Any changes made either to the `App.xcworkspace` or `project.xcodeproj` files will be ignored during the fair-ground's `I-R` phases, so you should avoid making changes there that are meant to be included in the app's eventual build.
+Any changes made either to the `App.xcworkspace` or `project.xcodeproj` files will be ignored during the fair-ground's `I-R` stages, so you should avoid making changes there that are meant to be included in the app's eventual build.
 Instead, you should prefer to use the `Package.swift` manifest as well as local resources for the customization of your app's metadata.

 Similarly, when adding new files to your project, you should add them directly to the Swift package folders either using Xcode itself, or by creating the files by other means.